Antimicrobial products in the home

 Common cold and influenza (or ‘flu’) viruses are found in the nose and throat.
 These viruses spread through droplets in the air when someone coughs or sneezes.
 They also spread when people touch objects that have the virus on them.

-Handwashing is the most important way to reduce the spread of colds and flu.
-In general, unless you are caring for someone who is at a higher risk of infection, a plain, mild soap is fine.
+Handwashing is the most important way to reduce the spread of colds and the flu.
+In general, unless you are caring for someone who is at a higher risk of infection, either a bar of soap or regular liquid hand soap is fine.

 To help reduce the spread of illness, you should:

-- Wash your hands after being in direct contact with someone who has a cold or the flu.
+- Wash your hands with soap and water after being in direct contact with someone who has a cold or the flu.

-- Wash your own hands and your child’s hands after wiping his nose.
+- Wash your own hands and your child’s hands with soap and water after wiping his nose.

-- Wash your hands after touching objects handled by someone who has a virus.
+- Wash your hands with soap and water after touching objects handled by someone who has a virus.

-- When someone in your home has diarrhea or is vomiting, wash your hands with soap often, especially after changing diapers.
-If floors, tables or other surfaces get dirty, use diluted chlorine bleach (9 parts water to 1 part bleach) to clean them and wash any soiled clothes right away.
+- When someone in your home has diarrhea or is vomiting, wash your hands with soap and water often, especially after changing diapers.
+If floors, tables or other surfaces get soiled with stool or vomit, use bleach mixed with water* to clean them and wash any soiled clothes right away, preferably in hot water.

-- Use pre-moistened hand wipes or alcohol-based hand rinses when soap and water aren’t available. *Keep hand rinses out of the reach of children because they may be harmful if swallowed.*
+- Use pre-moistened hand wipes or alcohol-based hand-rinses when soap and water are not available.
+Keep hand-rinses out of the reach of children because they may be harmful if swallowed.

 What else can I do to help reduce the spread of germs in my home?